Saturday, September 5, 2020

 Amelia teared up and wiped her nose on his jacket sleeve.
 She had been so afraid after her mother’s death, not knowing what really happened to her.

-“I miss Mom so much,” the girl cried.
-“Why did she leave us?”
+“I miss Mom every second,” the girl cried.
+“Why did she have to go so soon?”

-“Then, maybe I really did just see Mom,” she said.
+“Then, maybe I really did see Mom,” she said.
 “Let’s go inside.
-Maybe we can find her and speak to her.”
+I have to see her.
+Just once more.”

 “It’s such a nice night outside, honey.
 I’m not sure that we should really go inside the caves,” her father said, as he walked along the cliff with Amelia.
+He wiped a tear from his cheek.
 “This red tree was known as the New Zealand Christmas tree, and it seems to guard the entrance to the caves that wrap around the cliff.”

 “But what if we can find Mom?” the girl cried.
 “What if she is waiting for us?”

-“I’m not sure that we’ll be able to find her, but as the rest of the story goes, this Pohutukawa tree emerged from here on Christmas Eve many years ago.
+“I’m not sure about that, but as the rest of the story goes, and not all the versions of it agree, this Pohutukawa tree emerged from here on Christmas Eve many years ago.
 Its burning red flowers are said to symbolize the blood of a warrior who died attempting to avenge his father’s death.
 His name was Tawhaki.”

-“Oh, I think I just saw Mom again, waving at us,” his curious daughter said, as she watched the shadow outside the caves.
+“Oh, I think Mom just waved at us,” Amelia whispered.
+She watched the shadow outside the caves.
 “Can we please go inside?”

 “It’s so dark in the caves,” he said, as he looked up at the stars.

 “Supposedly the warrior tried to get help in heaven on his mission to avenge his father, and then he fell to earth, causing the red flowers to bloom,” Mr. Brown said.
-“It is said that he still roams the earth, trying to avenge his father’s death.
-He hates injustice and secretly tries to bring justice to those in need of it.
-Legend has it that he also helps people on their journeys from earth to heaven through the caves.
+“They say he still roams the earth, trying to avenge his father’s death.
+He hunts injustice and secretly tries to bring justice to those in need of it.
+Legend has it that he also guides souls on their journeys from earth to heaven through the caves.
 Now, I bet you thought it was just a tree?” her father said.
 “Sometimes, I think it still might just be a tree.”

 “I always knew there was something special about the tree,” she told him, as she walked toward the entrance to the caves.
 “It’s so pretty.”